HKEdwin22/Web-Scraper-Sample-Job-Board/README.md

 #### Example 2
 The word "hioperator" scored 0.7205 in sample 92.
 It indicates that the word "hioperator" existed in sample 92 but was seldom found in other samples.

+## 2023 Feb 21 - TFIDF Interpretation.md
+### Objective
+To interpret the results from the previous csv file.

+### Methodology
+1. Average out the TFIDF
+2. Plot scatter graph with Power BI
+3. Find insight
+4. Write report